keshavpandit94/MedAIProject/README.md

 **Contributing**
 - Add issues and PRs describing changes.
 For backend changes, include unit tests where possible and keep dependency updates minimal and documented.

-**Next Steps / Suggestions**
-- Add a small `README_BACKEND.md` and `README_FRONTEND.md` inside respective folders with more detailed agent configuration and environment variables.
-Consider adding a Dockerfile for reproducible local setup.

----

-If you'd like, I can also:
-- Add a `Backend/README.md` with agent-specific config examples.
-- Create a simple `.env.example` in `Backend/` and a `docker-compose.yml` to run frontend + backend together.

-Let me know which of these you'd like next.